Commercial-Lighting-Systems/.github/profile/README.md

 ## Hi there 👋

-Commercial Lighting Systems Ltd. is a bespoke lighting manufacturer located on the South Coast of England, United Kingdom.
+Commercial Lighting Systems Ltd. is a bespoke architectural and commercial lighting manufacturer located on the South Coast of England, United Kingdom.